Rwothoromo/snake_game/README.md

 ```
 snake_game
 ├── src
-│   ├── main.py       # Entry point of the game
 │   ├── snake.py        # Contains the Snake class
 │   ├── food.py         # Contains the Food class
 │   └── game.py         # Contains the Game class
 ├── requirements.txt    # Lists the dependencies
+├── main.py             # Entry point of the game
 └── README.md           # Documentation for the project
 ```
 ## Requirements